Fact-checked by the CapitalLendingNews editorial team

 When a Credit Line Actually Wins

-If you are managing a multi-phase renovation — say, repairing water damage and discovering additional structural issues — a credit line prevents you from over-borrowing upfront.
+If you are managing a multi-phase renovation, say, repairing water damage and then discovering additional structural issues, a credit line prevents you from over-borrowing upfront.
 You only pay interest on what you draw.
 Landlords with multiple properties often favor this approach, as detailed in our guide on how landlords use fintech platforms to finance renovations without touching equity.

 What Does Each Option Actually Cost Side by Side?